-

 It is possible to create mortgages over real estate.
 A mortgage under Irish law is the conveyance of the legal title subject to a proviso that the title is conveyed back to the mortgagor when the loan is redeemed.
 A mortgage of registered land is referred to as a charge – but its effect is the same.

 Banks in Ireland typically enforce mortgages by appointing a receiver over the property.
 The receiver is deemed to be an agent of the mortgagor and has a duty to obtain the best price reasonably possible in selling the asset.
 A receiver will also typically have the power, in the mortgage deed and under CA 2014 (if applicable), to manage the property pending a sale.
-Otherwise a mortgage may be enforced by a sale by the mortgagee.
+A mortgage may also be enforced by a sale by the mortgagee.
 Where the property is the principal dwelling house of the mortgagor, if the mortgagor does not voluntarily yield up possession, the mortgagee must apply to the Circuit Court for an order for possession.
-In these cases the mortgagee, or credit servicer, must follow the procedures stipulated by the Central Bank of Ireland (“CBI“) for dealing with consumer mortgage default.
+In these cases the mortgagee, or credit servicer, must follow the procedures stipulated by the CBI for dealing with consumer mortgage default.
 These requirements are set out in the CBI’s Code of Conduct on Mortgage Arrears and Consumer Protection Code.
 If the court makes an order for possession the mortgagor must vacate the property at the stipulated time at which point the mortgagee may sell.

 -